LoopKit/loopdocs/docs/browser/automatic.md

         This build schedule determines when the automatic check for certificate status happens.
 The times are shifted to make sure only one Open-Source app performs a `nuke` action.
 Any other app building later that same day will just create new signing credentials; it will not need to `nuke`.
 This only happens once a year, but we wanted to be sure there are no conflicts.

-        Starting in 2025 July, some people were getting messages that "no runners" were available to perform their build.
+        Starting in 2025 May, some people were getting messages that "no runners" were available to perform their build.
 (Remember, this is a **free** service we are using.)
         Initially, all builds started at the "top of the hour" (HH:00), but it turns out that is when *GitHub* has the most activity.
         In an attempt to minimize build failures due to resource limitations, the minute of the hour for all the apps is gradually being shifted.